rookzone/splatter-boy/README.md

 The game is heading a few different directions from here.
 This is re-writing goals for focus.

+- [ ] State and memory manager
+  - [ ] states.c - Change state functions, generic init_state functions
+  - [ ] state_game + state_title - specific state, contatins enums, init, input, update etc
+  - [ ] memory.c (holds data) - references to all arrays of gameobjects, graphics data (GameSprite) etc
-- [ ] Create collision check function which returns the tile index(indices) (int) of tile ball is touching
+- [x] Create collision check function which returns the tile index(indices) (int) of tile ball is touching
+  - [ ] This requires extending to return all tiles being touched, and priority processing to take place...
 - [ ] 45 degree wall collision
 - [ ] Better game state structure and switching